IsaacBell/Stock-Scraper/README.md

 ## Installation

 Hm.
-I can tell you how I'm running this on my OSX machine.
+I can tell you how I'm running this on my OSX machine (yes).
 The makefile and such will probably need some tweaking for cross-platform utility.

 ### Tools You Will Need (OSX)